 Step 6 – Add the sour cream to the sausage and leek sauce mixture, and add a good splash of the pasta water to form a creamy sauce.
 Then add the pasta to the pan, and stir everything together keeping the pan on low heat until the pasta is coated with all that good stuff.
 Use additional pasta water to loosen up the sauce as needed.

 I like to serve this pasta right in the skillet with a big serving spoon to let people help themselves.
-Top with grated cheese, chili flakes, or cracked black pepper if you’re into that kinda thing.
+Top with grated cheese, chilli flakes, or cracked black pepper if you’re into that kinda thing.

 These tips will ensure you get the best Creamy Sausage and Leek Pasta possible.